NicoIIT/esphome-ble_adv_proxy/README.md

 ble_adv_proxy:
   use_max_tx_power: true # see below, remove in case of build issues

-  # The 'adapter_name' option should be added ONLY if you want the adapter to have a different name from the device (esphome.name)
+  # The 'adapter_name' option should be added ONLY if you want the adapter to have
+  #   a different name from the device (esphome.name)
-  # If you change the adapter_name, your ble_adv integrations using it will stop working and will require you to update them
+  # If you change the adapter_name, your ble_adv integrations using it will stop working
-  #   by reconfiguring -> Technical Parameters (see ha-ble-adv doc)
+  #   and will require you to update the reconfiguring -> Technical Parameters (see ha-ble-adv doc)
-  # The name MUST be unique for HA: if you have several proxies linked to a HA instance, they MUST all have different names
+  # The name MUST be unique for HA: if you have several proxies linked to a HA instance,
+  #   they MUST all have different names
   # This option requires ha-ble-adv v1.2.1 minimum
-  adapter_name: esp-proxy
+  # adapter_name: esp-proxy

 external_components:
   source: github://NicoIIT/esphome-ble_adv_proxy